-- Parallels Desktop application works improperly
+- The Parallels Desktop application works improperly.

-- You want to uninstall Parallels Desktop
+- You want to uninstall Parallels Desktop.

-- Click Uninstall and follow the uninstallation wizard steps.
+Click Uninstall and follow the Uninstall Wizard.